jingyunw/Capstone_Project/README.md

 ## Conclusion
-By analyzing VNQ time series, the LSTM model was selected for regression and the NuSVC model was selected for classification.
+By analyzing and building models on VNQ time series, LSTM model was selected for regression and NuSVC model was selected for classification.
 Both models were applied to the rest of the 14 REIT ETFs to see how the model is generalizable for different time series.
 LSTM is a good fit for price prediction no matter the time series has either an increasing trend or a decreasing trend.
 NuSVC is more like to fit for time series which have a closer price range with VNQ.

 ***

 ### Recommendation
 - <b>Update</b>: Update the model periodically so that the model can learn new pattern